George Sterling: The House of Orchids and Other Poems

 In 1911, Alexander Robertson published Sterling's third collection of verses, The House of Orchids and Other Poems.
 It sold more copies than his prior two volumes, and also generated his best reviews to date.
-The New York Times said: "In his new book … Mr. Sterling has added to his earlier unusual qualities of imagination and of expression the restraint needed to make them truly effective. … One could quote from it an hundred lines of exceptional beauty. … Mr. Bierce has been hailing Mr. Sterling for some years past as the greatest poet on this side of the Atlantic.
+The New York Times said: "In his new book ...
+Mr. Sterling has added to his earlier unusual qualities of imagination and of expression the restraint needed to make them truly effective. ...
+One could quote from it an hundred lines of exceptional beauty. ...
+Mr. Bierce has been hailing Mr. Sterling for some years past as the greatest poet on this side of the Atlantic.
 Mr. Bierce's hail seems likely to be justified."
 The Los Angeles Times: "The undeniable merits of the majority of the poems in The House of Orchids make the book an important addition to America's modern poetic literature.
 Sterling has a rare perception of that thing which we call Beauty.
 And he possesses, also, the literary sense which results in that inevitable just-a-position of words which no amount of study can bring about, and which always distinguishes the genius from the philistine."

+"The Black Vulture"

-"The Black Vulture," a sonnet from The House of Orchids, was cited by Thomas E. Benediktsson in his book George Sterling as "a sonnet which became Sterling's most consistently praised and most anthologized poem."
-Poet and critic William Rose Benét wrote: "As for 'The Black Vulture,' I think it is one of the finest sonnets in the language."
+Sterling was (and is today) highly regarded for his sonnets.
+Literary historian S. T. Joshi stated: “If there were any justice in the world, Sterling would be hailed as perhaps the most proficient sonneteer in American literature.”
+"The Black Vulture", a sonnet from The House of Orchids, was cited by Thomas E. Benediktsson in his book George Sterling as "a sonnet which became Sterling's most consistently praised and most anthologized poem".
+Poet and critic William Rose Benét wrote: "As for 'The Black Vulture', I think it is one of the finest sonnets in the language."
 The New York Times said: "No finer sonnet has been written for many a day."
-In American Literature, professor Robert G. Berkelman called it "one of Sterling's most enduring achievements and certainly among the memorable sonnets in our literature."
+In American Literature, professor Robert G. Berkelman called it "one of Sterling's most enduring achievements and certainly among the memorable sonnets in our literature".
 After the poem's first book publication in 1911, reprints of "The Black Vulture" in newspapers, magazines, and books have kept it almost continually in print for more than a hundred years.